Architecure at Home

 pfSense Router

-• This router runs my home network and runs the pfBlocker-NG firewall package which blocks known malicious sites from making any request to anything behind the firewall on my home network.
+• This router runs my home network and runs the pfBlocker-NG firewall package which blocks known malicious sites from making any request of any kind on my home network.

 • It provides Network Address Translation (NAT) for incomming HTTP and HTTPS requests which are directed to the NGINX based reverse web proxy.